Skip to content

 Resilient and recoverable parser

-• resilient: a parser that is able to resume parsing after encountering syntax error that belong to the language;
+• resilient: a parser that is able to resume parsing after encountering syntax errors that belong to the language;

-The recoverable part of the parser is not a science, and there aren’t any rules set on stone.
-This means that depending on what the parser was parsing and where an error occurred, the parser might be able to recover itself in an expected ways.
+The recoverable part of the parser is not a science, and no rules are set in stone.
+This means that depending on what the parser was parsing and where an error occurred, the parser might be able to recover itself in an expected way.

-To protect the consumers from consuming incorrect syntax, the parser also uses Bogus nodes.
-These nodes are used decorate the broken code caused by an syntax error.
+The parser also uses’ Bogus’ nodes to protect the consumers from consuming incorrect syntax.
+These nodes are used to decorate the broken code caused by a syntax error.

-In the following example, the parenthesis in the while are missing, although parser is able to recover itself in a good manner, and it’s able to represent the code with a decent CST.
+In the following example, the parentheses in the while are missing, although the parser can recover itself in a good manner and can represent the code with a decent CST.
 The parenthesis and condition of the loop are marked as missing, and the code block is correctly parsed:

 while {}